Career Timeline of Aryna Sabalenka: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Aryna Sabalenka made an impact.

-Aryna Sabalenka is a highly accomplished Belarusian professional tennis player.
-Currently ranked world No. 1 in women's singles by the WTA, she also previously held the world No. 1 position in doubles.
-Sabalenka's impressive career includes 21 WTA Tour-level singles titles, highlighted by four Grand Slam victories: two at the Australian Open and two at the US Open.
-Furthermore, she has secured nine WTA 1000 titles.
-In doubles, she boasts six titles, including the 2019 US Open and the 2021 Australian Open, both won in partnership with Elise Mertens.
+Aryna Sabalenka is a Belarusian professional tennis player currently ranked No. 1 in the world for women's singles by the WTA.
+She previously held the No. 1 ranking in doubles.
+Sabalenka's career highlights include 22 WTA Tour-level singles titles, with four Grand Slam victories: two at the Australian Open and two at the US Open.
+She has also claimed nine WTA 1000 titles.
+In doubles, she has six titles, including the 2019 US Open and the 2021 Australian Open, both won in partnership with Elise Mertens.

-In 2012, Aryna Sabalenka began playing on the ITF Women's Circuit.
+In 2012, Aryna Sabalenka began playing on the ITF Women's Circuit, competing in tournaments in Minsk.

-In 2013, Aryna Sabalenka competed in her first ITF event.
-She won her first ITF title in doubles at the lowest-level Grade-5 Alatan Tour Cup in Belarus with Vera Lapko.
+In 2013, Aryna Sabalenka competed in her first ITF event at the Grade-4 Tallink Cup in Estonia at the age of 15.
+Also, she won her first ITF title in doubles at the Grade-5 Alatan Tour Cup in Belarus with Vera Lapko.

-In 2013, Victoria Azarenka won the Australian Open, marking the last time a woman successfully defended her title there before Sabalenka achieved the same feat.
+In 2013, Victoria Azarenka successfully defended her title at the Australian Open.
+Sabalenka later accomplished the same feat.

 2014: First Professional Match Win